Baseball in Nicaragua: 1960s and 1970s

+Nicaragua experimented with professional baseball in the 1950s, when the Nicaraguan Professional Baseball League was first formed.
+This era was characterized by the fierce rivalry between Cinco Estrellas, considered the club sponsored by the Somoza regime, and Indios del Bóer, which was adopted by opponents of the Somozas.

 Professional baseball came to an end in Nicaragua in 1967, after years of political and economic problems.
 In the 1970s, however, baseball again became popular after the success of the Nicaragua national baseball team.

 1980s and 1990s

 In the 1980s, popularity of baseball in the country began to decline.
 After the Nicaraguan civil war, baseball began to flourish again.
 The policy of Nicaraguan professional baseball before the 1990s was to discourage the recruitment of Nicaraguan players by Major League Baseball scouts.
 On August 6, 1990, the San Francisco Giants signed two players from Nicaragua, and considered building a baseball academy in a move that was seen as a step to normalizing the relationship between Nicaragua and Major League Baseball.
-During the 1996 Nicaraguan presidential election, candidates, Arnoldo Alemán, and Daniel Ortega, promised increased funding for the Nicaraguan national baseball team.
+During the 1996 Nicaraguan presidential election, candidates Arnoldo Alemán and Daniel Ortega promised increased funding for the Nicaraguan national baseball team.

 Present day

 In the spring of 2004, professional baseball returned to Nicaragua for the first time since 1967.
 In a typical modern-day game, teams have sets of cheerleaders, as well as team mascots, and marching bands who play throughout the game.
 Dennis Martínez National Stadium, located in Managua, Nicaragua, is used by the Indios del Bóer of the Nicaraguan Professional Baseball League.
 The stadium has been described being in poor shape by many, including Nicaraguan native, and former Major League Baseball pitcher Dennis Martínez, whom the stadium is named after.
-The World Baseball Classic has been criticized by NBC Sports writer Joe Connor, after the WBC invited national baseball teams from China, Australia, and Italy, over teams from Nicaragua, and Colombia, where the sport is considerably more popular.
+The 2009 World Baseball Classic was criticized by NBC Sports writer Joe Connor, after the tournament invited national baseball teams from China, Australia, and Italy, over teams from Nicaragua, and Colombia, where the sport is considerably more popular.
 In 2009 it was announced that a privately funded baseball academy would be built by the International Baseball Association in Villa El Carmen.

 Nicaraguans in Major League Baseball

 Professional baseball in Nicaragua

 The Nicaraguan Professional Baseball League (La Liga Nicaragüense de Beisbol Profesional in Spanish) is the professional baseball league in Nicaragua.
-There are four teams that compete against each other, the Indios del Bóer, the Tigres del Chinandega, the Leones de León, and the Orientales de Granada.
+There are five teams that compete against each other, the Indios del Bóer, the Tigres de Chinandega, the Leones de León, the Gigantes de Rivas, and Tren del Norte.
 There is one defunct team, the Fieras del San Fernando.